codepath2019/daytime-lec/06-05-2019-lec/lecture-exercises.md

 > `typeof true`

 **check:** What is a comparison operator?
 What is it used for?
-- Comparison operators are used in logical statements to determine equality or difference between variables or values.

 **check:** What are some ways to produce boolean values?
-- using comparison operators to compare
-    - strings
-    - numbers
 **check:** What is this `==` symbol?
 How many arguments does it take?
 What is its output?
 **check:** What is this `===` symbol?
 How many arguments does it take?
 What is its output?
 **check:** What is the main difference between `==`, and `===`?
 **check:** What does it mean for a value to be truthy or falsy?
 Give examples of all falsy values.
 **check:** What is a logical operator?
-- Logical operators are used to determine the logic between variables or values.
-- Logic is applied to boolean values.
-So logical operators interact with boolean values, and values that can be converted into boolean values.

 **check:** What are the three types of logical operators?

 ### What would JS do?